theobori/minimal-config/README.md

    main.yml
 ```

+*We assume you run the playbook as root*.

 ## ⚠️ knockd risks

 In this configuration, we are using `knockd` to manage the openSSH firewall (`ufw`) rules.
 It can be very risky.
 If you want to be safe you can exclude the `knockd` task by commenting the following line in [roles/security/tasks/main.yml](roles/security/tasks/main.yml):